MSP INSTRUCTOR PILOT

-1. Employees in this classification must possess and maintain FAA Commercial Helicopter or FAA Commercial Airplane multi-engine certification.
+1. Employees in this classification must possess and maintain an FAA Commercial Helicopter multi-engine certification.

-2. Employees in this classification must possess and maintain FAA 2nd Class Physical certification.
+2. Employees in this classification must possess and maintain an FAA 2nd Class Physical certification.

-3. Employees in this classification must possess and maintain an acceptable Instrument Helicopter or Instrument Airplane Rating as determined by FAA regulations and required by the MSP Aviation Command.
+3. Employees in this classification must possess and maintain an acceptable Instrument Helicopter Rating as determined by FAA regulations and required by the MSP Aviation Command.

-4. Employees must possess and maintain FAA Helicopter or Airplane Instructor Pilot certification.
+4. Employees must possess and maintain an FAA Helicopter Instructor Pilot certification.

-5. Employees must possess and maintain FAA Helicopter or Airplane Instructor Pilot Instrument certification.
+5. Employees must possess and maintain an FAA Helicopter Instructor Pilot Instrument certification.

 6. Employees in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator’s license valid in the State of Maryland.

-1. Applicants will be subject to a complete criminal background investigation, to include a polygraph examination, by the Maryland State Police Department before permanent appointment can be made.
+1. Candidates for positions in this classification will be subject to an initial drug screening and a complete criminal background investigation, to include a polygraph examination, by the Maryland State Police before permanent appointment can be made.
 A criminal conviction record may be grounds for rejection of the applicant.

-2. Employees in this classification are subject to substance abuse testing in accordance with the Code of Maryland Regulations 06.01.09, Testing for Illegal Use of Drugs.
+3. Employees in this classification are subject to substance abuse testing, in accordance with Code of Maryland Regulation 17.04.09, Testing for Illegal Use of Drugs.